-Towering a massive 800 feet above the North Platte River, Scotts Bluff serves as a landmark for our Native Americans to emigrants who braved the Oregon, California and Mormon Trails.
+Towering a massive 800 feet above the North Platte River, Scotts Bluff is a landmark for our Native Americans to emigrants who braved the Oregon, California and Mormon Trails.

-This area is rich in both geological and paleontological history as well as human history, and there is much to discover while exploring the 3,000 acres of Scotts Bluff National Monument.
+This area is rich in geological and paleontological history and human history, and there is much to discover while exploring the 3,000 acres of Scotts Bluff National Monument.